Our Vision

 National POW/MIA Memorial and Museum

-The National POW/MIA Memorial and Museum is designed to connect with all who visit on an emotional, intellectual and physical level.
+This National POW/MIA Memorial and Museum is designed to connect with all who visit on an emotional, intellectual and physical level.
 The complex connects to individuals, the memorial environment, the country and even the cosmos through a design framework that makes up the museum structures, the surrounding gardens and airspace above.
 The sun and the seasons have driven the location of structures where the solar activity on National POW/MIA Recognition Day in September creates a palpable experience.
-The entrance to the complex is serious and somber with strong references to hope, solitude, captivity and a yearning for closure.
+The entrance to the complex is serious and somber with strong references to hope, solitude, captivity and a yearning for freedom and certainty.
 The enormity of those Missing in Action is evident through monumental spaces which include elements dealing with the intangibility associated with those still missing.
 Groves of trees and forests of steel are juxtaposed to create spaces that are occupied by visitors where the natural order of life, the human condition and the plight of freedom is examined, questioned and celebrated.
 Education, artifact preservation, research and discovery are an integral part of the complex.
 The complex promises to be a place that teaches by integrating a state-of-the-art research program promoting the endeavor of self-discovery.
-The National POW/MIA Memorial and Museum is a destination for all, focused on the hope that visitors will leave enriched, reverent and called to tell the story of the nation’s Prisoners of War and Missing in Action heroes.
+Our National POW/MIA Memorial and Museum is a destination for all, focused on the hope that visitors will leave enriched, reverent and called to tell the story of the nation’s Prisoners of War and Missing in Action heroes.